Just Eat App

 THE PROCESS

-A whole lotta process…!
-There were design sprints with all the of the sketching, voting and brainstorming involved with endless workshops with designers, product managers, developers and key business stakeholders.
-There were weekly “huddles” with all involved in the work on specific verticals to ensure everyone was on track and had visibility of the other moving parts affecting the overall output that might not affect the aspect they were working on most immediately.
+Fundamentally changing the process.
+We transitioned our process to work in design sprints with all the of the sketching, voting and brainstorming involved with endless workshops with designers, product managers, developers and key business stakeholders.
+There were weekly “huddles” with all involved in the work on specific verticals to ensure everyone was on track and had visibility of the other moving parts affecting the overall output and to reduce duplication of work or hold up of delivery.

 Asking the users: There was a whole lot of hypotheses and usability / validation testing too.
 A few sessions built around What Users Do were coordinated before larger pieces of work were tackled.
 Usability / validation testing was mostly accomplished through in person moderated testing at regular intervals (about every 2-3 weeks) in the lab at Just Eat.
 Some additional testing for smaller pieces, like UI specific patterns, was also executed through unmoderated remote testing.